skynav/ttt/README.md

  * `UTF-32LE`
  * `UTF-32BE`

 If both BOM is present and XML declaration is present and the two encodings differ, then the BOM encoding is used.
+If desired, the resource's character encoding may be overridden by using the `--force-encoding` option.
+If used, then no encoding sniffing occurs, and any internal XML encoding declaration is ignored in favor of the overriding encoding.

 The second phase performs well-formedness testing by attempting to parse the resource as XML but with validation disabled.
 If the syntax of the resource does not adhere to the XML specification, then this phase fails.